 Freight Car Used by the Deutsche Reichsbahn

 On March 31, 2019, a freight train car used by the Deutsche Reichsbahn (German National Railway) was placed on view in front of the Museum of Jewish Heritage—A Living Memorial to the Holocaust in Battery Park City.
 This artifact is part of the exhibition Auschwitz.
 Not long ago.
 Not far away.

 This freight car is one of 120,000 built between 1910 and 1927, used by the Deutsche Reichsbahn (German National Railway) to transport foodstuffs, goods, and livestock.

-From the summer of 1940 to early 1945, people targeted by the Nazis—Jewish people, but also European resisters to German rule, hostages, Soviet prisoners of war, Roma, and others—were packed into freight cars such as this and forcibly transported to destinations unknown to them.
+From the summer of 1940 to early 1945, people targeted by the Nazis—Jewish people, as well as European resisters to German rule, hostages, Soviet prisoners of war, Roma, and others—were packed into freight cars such as this and forcibly transported to destinations unknown to them.
 For many the destination was a place in German-annexed Poland: Auschwitz.

 During the deportations to Auschwitz up to approximately 80 people and their belongings were crammed in a car with a floor space of roughly 20 square meters (approximately 215 square feet).
 Each car held a single barrel for sanitation and a can of drinking water on a trip from which most never returned.
 The freight cars brought people to extermination centers and returned filled with their looted possessions.
 The horrible journey could last many days.